geoffreylitt/wildcard-onward-paper/paper.md

 # Introduction

-There have been many attempts at empowering end users to customize their software by offering them a simplified programming tool.
+Most attempts at empowering end users to customize their software offer a simplified version of programming.
 Some scripting languages (AppleScript, Chickenfoot) have a friendly syntax that resembles natural language.
 Visual programming tools (Mac Automator, Zapier) eliminate text syntax entirely.
-Macro recorders (Applescript, Helena, WebVCR) remove some of the initial programming burden by letting a user start by concrete demonstrations.
+Macro recorders (Applescript, Helena, WebVCR) remove some of the initial programming burden by letting a user start with concrete demonstrations.

-These approaches have many differences, but they all share something in common: an imperative programming model, with mutable variables, conditionals and loops.
-End users ultimately must use these traditional programming constructs to express their ideas, and the object of interest is a _script_, a sequence of commands.
+Despite  their many differences, these approaches all share something in common: an imperative programming model, with statement sequencing, mutable variables and loops.
+End users express their ideas in scripts—sequences of commands—which, name aside, are not very different from conventional code.

 We have known for decades about an alternate approach: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
-Direct manipulation is the de facto standard in GUIs today, but when it comes to customizing software, it is rarely to be found.
+Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing software, it is rarely to be found.
 In this work, we ask: what would it look like to build a software customization interface that  relies on direct manipulation?
 We take inspiration from spreadsheets and visual database query interfaces [@2020a; @bakke2016], which have successfully enabled end users to run queries and computations through direct manipulation of data.

-In this paper we present a technique called _table-driven customization_ which applies these ideas from visual query interfaces in the context of software customization.
-We augment an application's UI with a table view, where the user can see and manipulate the structured data inside an application.
+In this paper we present a technique called _table-driven customization_, which applies ideas from visual query interfaces in the context of software customization.
+An application’s UI is augmented with a table view, where the user can see and manipulate the application’s internal data .
 Changes in the table view result in immediate corresponding changes to the original user interface of the application, enabling the user to customize an application with live feedback.

 We have developed a browser extension called Wildcard which uses web scraping techniques to implement table-driven customization for existing Web applications.
-In [@sec:examples] we concretely introduce the key ideas of table-driven customization by presenting several examples of real customizations implemented in Wildcard.
+In [@sec:examples], we introduce the key ideas of table-driven customization by presenting several examples of real customizations implemented in Wildcard.

-In [@sec:architecture] we explain the architecture of table-driven customization.
-We focus on the _table adapter_ abstraction, which allows many different types of underlying state to be bidirectionally mapped to a table of data.
-We describe certain types of table adapters we've built in Wildcard; we also describe future adapters that could be supported in the general paradigm.
+In [@sec:architecture], we explain the architecture of table-driven customization.
+We focus on the _table adapter_ abstraction, which allows many different types of underlying data to be bidirectionally mapped to a table.
+We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters that are supported by the general paradigm.

 We have used Wildcard to build real customizations for 11 different websites.
-In [@sec:evaluation] we present reflections from this process: customizations we were able to build, limitations we encountered, and reflections on the ease of integrating scraping logic with real websites.
+In [@sec:evaluation], we present reflections from this process, outlining the kinds of customizations we were able to build, limitations we encountered, and reflections on the ease of integrating scraping logic with real websites.

 In [@sec:themes], we discuss some key themes from our work:

-* *Customization by direct manipulation*: End users should be able to customize an application by examining and modifying its data, rather than by writing imperative scripts.
+* *Customization by direct manipulation*: End users should be able to customize an application by directly examining and modifying its data, rather than by writing imperative scripts.
 * *Third-party semantic wrappers*: Typically, tools that don't rely on official extension APIs resort to offering low-level APIs for customization.
-Instead, we suggest a community-maintained library of semantic wrappers around existing applications, enabling end users to work with domain objects rather than low-level representations.
+Instead, we propose a community-maintained library of semantic wrappers around existing applications, enabling end users to work with domain objects rather than low-level representations.

 Table-driven customization relates to existing work in many areas.
 In particular, our goals overlap with many software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.
 We explore these connections and more in [@sec:related-work].